Nitrokey/nitrokey-documentation/source/components/nitrophone/hmdm/server-update.rst

    If you encounter an HTTP error 404, restore the HMDM configuration file from the backup and restart the application server again.

 .. note::
-   If the version number has not been updated in the webpanel "about" section you may need to clear the cache of your browser.
+   If the version number has not been updated in the web panel *About* section you may need to clear the cache of your browser.